FokGlad/homelab-to-cloudlab/20-Backup-strategy.md

 1. Picks up the data from the TrueNAS NFS share
 2. Gets itself backed up by **Proxmox Backup Server (PBS)**

-This gives two copies of VPS data: the original on the VPS disk, and the PBS backup on-prem.
+This gives two copies of VPS data: the original on the NAS share, and the PBS backup on-prem.

 ```